Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Q: How diverse are Seven Hills students?

-Diversity is an essential component of the Seven Hills community as we prepare students to be responsible citizens beyond our fences.
-In addition to students of color representing 46% of our student population, our community is enriched by a variety of cultural, religious, social, and economic backgrounds, political views, and family structures.
-We celebrate all that we have in common, and we teach and model respect for, and appreciation of, different experiences and perspectives.
+Diversity is a cornerstone of the Seven Hills community as we equip our students to become global citizens.
+In addition to students of color comprising 54% of our student body, our community is enriched by a variety of cultural, religious, social, and economic backgrounds, political views, and family structures.
+In our teaching and through our actions, we embrace our commonalities and model respect for and an appreciation of different experiences and perspectives.

 • Q: Do Seven Hills students go on field trips?

 Field trips are an important aspect of the curriculum at Seven Hills.
 They are carefully chosen and planned to enrich the classroom learning experience.
 Students go on several field trips a year.
-In the Middle School, students participate in multi-day trips to enjoy first-hand exposure to people and places, as well as hands-on learning experiences.
-For example, the Middle School students go on an outdoor science adventure in 6th grade; Washington DC in 7th grade; and Ashland, Oregon in 8th grade.
+In the Middle School, students participate in multi-day trips to enjoy first-hand exposure to people and places and hands-on learning experiences.
+For example, the Middle School students go on an outdoor science adventure in 6th grade, Washington DC in 7th grade, and Ashland, Oregon in 8th grade.
 Our 7th and 8th grade students also have the opportunity to travel internationally to Europe and Japan.

 • Q: How can I get my child ready for the challenging academics of Seven Hills?